RickyWang1020/RickyWang1020/README.md

 ---
 ### :technologist: About Me :

-- 📚 I’m currently studying Computer and Information Science at University of Pennsylvania
+- 📚 I’m currently studying Computer and Information Science at **University of Pennsylvania**
 - 🌱 I’m interested in Software Development Engineering, I also love to explore Mathematics and Data Science
+- 🚀 I had Software Engineer internship experience at **Splunk Inc.** and **ByteDance Ltd.**
-- 🎓 I graduated from New York University Shanghai with B.S. in Computer Science
+- 🎓 I graduated from **New York University Shanghai** with B.S. in Computer Science
-- 🤩 Enthusiastic bodybuilder and weightlifter, also an amateur violin and basketball player
+- 🤩 Enthusiastic bodybuilder and weightlifter, semi-pro Rubik's cube player, and amateur violin and basketball player

 ---
 ### :hammer_and_wrench: Languages and Tools :